elbywan/hermes-crystal/README.md

   # registering the next intents, or end the flow by not
   # registering any continuations.

-  # We then subscribe to both intent B or C so that the dialog
+  # We choose to subscribe to both intent B or C so that the dialog
   # flow will continue with either one or the other next.

   # Mark intent 'B' as one of the next dialog intents.
 (A -> B)